PostHog/posthog.com/contents/product-engineers/multivariate-testing.md

 Multivariate testing enables you to uncover insights like these.

-## Drawbacks
+## Drawbacks of multivariate testing

 ### 1. You need a larger sample size

 Since you split your participants into many groups, you need a larger sample size for a [statistically significant](/docs/experiments/significance) result.
 In practice, this means multivariate tests need to for run longer than a typical A/B test.

-With this in mind, a good idea is to [calculate your required sample size](/product-engineers/ab-testing-guide-for-engineers#4-a-sufficiently-large-sample-size-of-users) before running your test so that you can ensure your test duration is reasonable.
+With this in mind, a good idea is to [calculate your required sample size](/product-engineers/ab-testing-guide-for-engineers#4-a-sufficiently-large-sample-size-of-users) before running your test, so you can ensure your test duration is reasonable.

 If your duration is too long, but you'd still like to run a multivariate test, there are two potential solutions: